pixeljetstream/zbstudio-graphicscodepack/README.md

 ## Installation

-ZeroBraneStudio 1.51 or a version with the merged branch `load-filters-refactor` is required.
+ZeroBraneStudio 1.51 or a version from this [commit](https://github.com/pkulchenko/ZeroBraneStudio/commit/9c8b3f0167361cc7e065e48a5deb9f6c93fd03a4) onwards.

 There is two differnt options: